 All wombat species live in burrows, often creating complex networks of burrows with tunnels and chambers that can extend up to 150m in radius.

 Wombats are nocturnal herbivores.
-They can travel 3km a night to eat grass, shoots, roots and shrubs.
+They can travel 3km a night to eat grass, shoots, roots and shrubs (watch some eating take place below).
 Like beavers, their incisors are continuously growing, so they need to gnaw on hardy material like bark to wear down their teeth.

 Southern Hairy-nosed Wombats are particularly well-suited to hot weather: they have a very low metabolic rate (it can take two weeks to digest a meal) and one of the lowest water requirements of any mammal.